 We have talked about adjustment and coping with chronic kidney disease and with the need for dialysis.
 We have discussed risks of experiencing anxiety, sadness, anger, and feeling overwhelmed; however, there is hope in moving forward.
 If you are struggling with adjusting to your changing health, please share your struggles with a member of your team.
 We can partner with you to help you move forward.

-The Fresenius Medical Care website has a meaningful summary of moving forward:
+Fresenius Medical Care provides the following summary of moving forward with hope:

 A life changed by illness and struggle can be transformed and rebuilt.
 Rebuilding is a long, slow, and sometimes painful process.
 With time and perseverance, a new life takes shape that looks like the old, but is stronger, wiser, and more fully human.
 Kidney disease has taken you down a path you would have preferred not to travel.
 It has caused changes you don’t like.
 It has put pressures on you and your family that seem, at times, too heavy to bear.